 - 3. Appointment of new volunteers is dependent on the candidate and available spaces within the school. - 4.
 All appointments are conditional upon the completion of an enhanced DBS check (if appropriate) and other appropriate safeguarding and recruitment checks, and relevant training. - 5.
 The headteacher reserves the right to terminate a placement at any time. - 6.
 Enhanced DBS checks for volunteers working in the school through other organisations will be conducted by the relevant organisation, if needed.
 The school will ask for written confirmation that enhanced DBS checks have been carried out before a volunteer is allowed to start work at the school. - 7.
-All Volunteers must complete a Disqualification by Association Declaration form. - 8.
-All volunteers must also provide Proof of Identity and Right to Work in the UK documentation. - 9.
-Volunteers must also complete a staff data sheet providing details of emergency contacts. - 10.
+All volunteers must complete a childcare disqualification declaration form if working with children in the Early Years Foundation Stage. - 8.
+All volunteers must provide Proof of Identity and Right to Work in the UK documentation. - Volunteers must also complete a staff data sheet providing details of emergency contacts. - 10.
 Volunteers are subject to the same code of conduct as employees in the school as outlined in the staff handbook.
 A copy of this will be provided for all volunteers prior to them starting at Park End Primary school.